omniedgeio/omniedge-frontend/markdowndocs/Docs/Admin.md

 ## 6. Customize Supernode

-You can setup your own Supernode server to increase security and speed for your Virtual Network.
+You can setup your own Supernode server to increase security and speed for your Virtual Network, read the doc [Customize supernode installation](/docs/article/Install#customize-supernode-installation) to setup your own supernode.

 ![](/assets/docs/OmniEdge-CustomizeAuthServer.png)